WWF in South Africa Calls for Harsher Penalties for Plastic Polluting Companies

 The report looks at the way in which plastic is produced and raises the question of whether the plastic production system can be redesigned.

-It also identifies plastic products beyond packaging that need to be given attention such as sanitary towels, diapers, cigarette butts, and certain types of fishing gear, all of which, according to the WWF, are not currently well-managed and add to the problem.
+It also identifies plastic products beyond packaging that need to be given attention.
+Products like sanitary towels, diapers, cigarette butts, and certain types of fishing gear, according to the WWF, are not currently well-managed and add to the problem.

-The WWF stresses that for too long the solution to such a severe crisis has been put in the hands of everyday individuals, with the expectation that clean-ups and recycling efforts will eradicate the problem.
+The WWF stresses that for too long the solution to such a severe crisis has been put in the hands of everyday individuals.
+The expectation is that clean-ups and recycling efforts will eradicate the problem.

 The report challenges this narrative and calls for a collaborative effort from multiple stakeholders across the plastics value chain.
 It also emphasises the importance of preventing pollution as opposed to solving a disaster that has already occurred.